easydatawarehousing/ruby_measure_responsetime/README.md

 The test Rodauth application was tested with MRI 2.0 to 3.2, JRuby and Truffleruby.

-Then run the test by specifying the number of iterations (N) and optionally a 'Run-ID' (simply an integer added to each record of the output .csv file):
+Then run the test by specifying the number of iterations (N) and optionally a 'Run-ID'.
+The Run-ID is simply an integer greater than zero added to each record of the output .csv file.
+It is currently not used in the generated report but might be useful for detailed analysis.

     bin/test_all_rubies.rb rodauth 1000 1

+To see the effect of mjit and truffleruby a significant number of iterations might be needed.

 ### Colorblind friendly colors
-Plots use the default colors defined by R. To use colorblind friendly colors, first install color-brewer package:
+Plots use the default colors defined by R. To use colorblind friendly colors, first install color-brewer package.
+In a shell:

     R --vanilla
     install.packages('RColorBrewer')
     library(RColorBrewer)
-    # Use n = 5 to have 5 different colors, one per tested uri
+    # Example to use 5 different colors, one per tested uri:
     display.brewer.all(n = 5, colorblindFriendly = TRUE)
     q()